Moe-hacker/ruri/README.md

 -----------------
 ### WARNING:
 ```
-* Your warranty is now void.
+* Your warranty is void.
 * I am not responsible for anything that may happen to your device by using this program.
 * You do it at your own risk and take the responsibility upon yourself.
 * And you are not to blame the author or Github and its developers.